AlecBenzer/alecbenzer.github.com/_posts/2019-10-19-waterfall.md

 steps to software development, despite the fact that it's really only the "design" part.

-I think **this is the real, core failure of waterfall**.
+I think this is the real, core failure of waterfall.
 It's not neccarily a bad system in the abstract: it's applied to software _incorrectly_.

 Going in to step #2, we only have a vague plan of what to do.
 It hasn't been battle-tested down to the details (if it really had been, you'd already have